cmsetzer/autocensus/readme.md

 Python package for collecting American Community Survey (ACS) data from the [Census API], along with associated geospatial points and boundaries, in a pandas dataframe.

-Uses aiohttp to call Census endpoints with a series of concurrent requests, which saves a bit of time.

 This package is under active development and breaking changes to its API are expected.

 [Census API]: https://www.census.gov/developers